ufyTeX/ufy/README.md

 ### Checkout and run ufy

-This install _ufy_ and make an executable binary available on PATH.
-If you encounter any problems, make sure you follow the instructions above to install and activate Lua in a sandbox.
+Install _ufy_ and make an executable binary available on PATH.
+If you encounter any problems, make sure you have followed the instructions above to install and activate Lua in a sandbox first.

 ```
 git clone https://github.com/deepakjois/ufy